 Usually, all credit from the JST and Community College of the Air Force is posted as either upper division or lower division elective credit.
-These credits can be used to fulfill elective requirements.
+These credits can generlly be used to fulfill elective requirements.
 If you believe the credit is equivalent to an MTSU course, then you may petition the department to accept the elective credit as a substitution for a specific required course.
 We can assist you with this process.
-Please contact the transition Manager, Mr. Sean Martin.
+Please contact the Transition Manager, Emily Steinway.
 There may also be options via the B.S. in Liberal Studies in which Military Credit can be used as one area of emphasis.

 To obtain military training records, please see the service / branch transcript request information below.